MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/overview.md

 There are several major changes in DSC 2.0.

-The only way to use DSC Resources in 2.0 is with the `Invoke-DscResource` cmdlet and Azure Policy's machine configuration feature.
+The only way to use DSC Resources in 2.0 is with the `Invoke-DscResource` cmdlet and Azure Automanage's machine configuration feature.

 The following cmdlets have been removed: